mahdis-repo/mahdis-repo/README.md

 ### Hi there 👋
-- 🔭 I’m currently an undergraduate CS student in Kharazmi University.
+- 🔭 I’m currently an undergraduate CS student @ Kharazmi University.
 - 🌱 I’m currently learning about Generative models and applications of Object detection in different domains.
 - 💬 Ask me about AI, Machine Learning and Deep Learning, Computer Vision Tasks and Medical Image processing.